 As the boy’s sister tracks him down, another, hungrier, kind of undead creature has been raised.
 Zombies stalk the streets, heading for the tower and Mistress.

-Northern Gorehouse is published on October 24th, and is available for pre-order now.
+Northern Gorehouse is available now.

 The book is out on 24th October through Amazon.
 Buy it now.

-This five film series- based very loosely on a Yakuza member’s prison memoirs- traces gangland conflicts in Hiroshima and neighbouring Kure from teh late forties to early seventies.
+This five film series- based very loosely on a Yakuza member’s prison memoirs- traces gangland conflicts in Hiroshima and neighbouring Kure from the late forties to early seventies.
 Shozo Hirono is the character based upon the author, but not the lead in every one of the films.
 Calm and honourable, he’s permanently being undermined by the hot-headed behaviour and back stabbing of Yakuza in his own and others’ families.

-The Yakuza life, is presented as less than glamorous, shabby, even.
+The Yakuza life is presented as less than glamorous, shabby, even.
 Violence, when it breaks out, is realistically gritty, clumsy and brutal, more scuffle and brawl than bullet ballet.
 If, like me, you have problems keeping track of characters’ names, it gets tricky following exactly which factions are working with or against each other.
 But that’s just me.

 The series is- Battles without Honour And Humanity, Hiroshima Death Match, Proxy Wars, Police Tactics and Final Episode.
 Special features on the Arrow Video releases include some interesting featurette documentaries, interviewing the series’ fight co-ordinator, one of the script writers and an assistant director, as well as revealing the ‘Piranha Army’ of bit players who kept the backgrounds full of activity.

 I went back to the John Rylands to do a bit of paper editing on Northern Gorehouse.
 Then I went for a wander around the building again.